 Fusion of the atlas (C1) and occipital bone: Spinal cord compression if the anteroposterior diameter of the foramen magnum behind the odontoid process is < 19 mm

-Basilar invagination (upward bulging of the occipital condyles): A short neck and compression that can affect the cerebellum, brain stem, lower cranial nerves, and spinal cord
+Basilar invagination (upward bulging of the occipital condyles): Protrusion of the odontoid process through the foramen magnum, typically shortening the neck and causing compression that can affect the cerebellum, brain stem, lower cranial nerves, and spinal cord

-Klippel-Feil malformation (fusion of cervical vertebrae): Deformity and limited motion of the neck but usually no neurologic consequences
+Klippel-Feil malformation (fusion of the upper cervical vertebrae or of the atlas to the occiput): Deformity and limited motion of the neck but usually no neurologic consequences, but sometimes compression of the cervical cord after minor trauma

-Platybasia (flattening of the skull base so that the angle formed by the intersection of the clival and anterior fossa planes is > 135°), seen on lateral skull imaging: Usually, no symptoms or cerebellar or spinal cord deficits
+Platybasia (flattening of the skull base so that the angle formed by the intersection of the clival and anterior fossa planes is > 135°), seen on lateral skull imaging: Shortness of the neck and usually causes no symptoms unless it is accompanied by basilar invagination

-Craniocervical junction abnormalities can be congenital or acquired.
+Craniocervical junction abnormalities, of which there are many, can be congenital or acquired.

-Congenital abnormalities may be specific structural abnormalities or general or systemic disorders that affect skeletal growth and development.
+Congenital abnormalities Overview of Congenital Neurologic Anomalies Congenital brain anomalies usually cause severe neurologic deficits; some may be fatal.
+Some of the most serious neurologic anomalies (eg, anencephaly, encephalocele, spina bifida) develop in... read more may be specific structural abnormalities or general or systemic disorders that affect skeletal growth and development.
 Many patients have multiple abnormalities.

 Os odontoideum (anomalous bone that replaces all or part of the odontoid process)

-Achondroplasia (impaired epiphyseal bone growth, resulting in shortened, malformed bones) sometimes causes the foramen magnum to narrow or fuse with the atlas and thus may compress the spinal cord or brain stem.
+Achondroplasia Osteochondrodysplasias (Osteochondrodysplastic Dwarfism) Osteochondrodysplasias involve abnormal bone or cartilage growth, leading to skeletal maldevelopment, often short-limbed dwarfism.
+Diagnosis is by physical examination, x-rays, and, in some... read more (impaired epiphyseal bone growth, resulting in shortened, malformed bones) sometimes causes the foramen magnum to narrow or fuse with the atlas and thus may compress the spinal cord or brain stem.

 Acquired causes include injuries and disorders.